 They will plan what strategies they will use to try and overcome these barriers, use/do them, and review the progress that is made over time.
 Parents/carers play a key part in planning support through their understanding of their child; communication systems should be clear and transparent.

 Throughout this process, teachers will benefit from the expertise of the school SENCo who will:

-- support with advice on classroom strategies and the environment - carry out more specialist assessments when needed
+• support with advice on classroom strategies and the environment

 Bishop Bewick Catholic Education Trust